playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ### Vue's `watchEffect` Hook

-Just as React has a non-lifecycle method of running side effect, so too does Vue.
+Just like how React has a non-lifecycle method of running side effect, so too does Vue.
 This is done using Vue's `watchEffect` and `watch` APIs.
 Let's start with a simple example:

 ```vue
 <!-- Child.vue -->